What to Expect

 We are here to work toward the life you want, so don’t be surprised if we are actively doing things in sessions.
 These could be practicing relaxation techniques, learning new coping skills, or engaging in other types of exercises.
 These things will help reach the goals you’ve set, which is why you’re here.

-Sometimes, I might give you “homework” for between our sessions.
+I often give you “homework” to do between our sessions.
 It is essential that we do work both inside our sessions together and in the time between them.
 Our work is most successful when you practice the skills from our sessions in the real world outside of therapy.

-Straight up, sometimes you might meet my dogs.
-While my space is private from other humans, sometimes my fur babies insist on saying hello.
+To be as transparent as possible, sometimes you might meet my dog.
+While my space is private from other humans, sometimes my overbearing and caring insists on saying hello.

 We are probably going to share some laughs, along with some tears.
 I think humor is an incredibly powerful healing tool, and so are tears.
 If it’s an important part of life it’s an important part of therapy, and I don’t shy away when things get real.